 Our preferred protocol for all domains is TLS 1.2.
 APM agents enable SSL by default.
 To verify which release includes SSL by default and to ensure that you have the most up-to-date version, refer to your agent's release notes:

 The configuration file also includes an optional flag (

 ssl) to enable or disable SSL using HTTPS.
 New Relic does not do host authentication with HTTPS, just communication encryption.

 Exception: You cannot disable SSL for the C SDK.
 The C SDK daemon can only connect with SSL.

-New Relic requires HTTPS for all traffic to New Relic APM and the New Relic REST API.
+New Relic requires HTTPS for all traffic to APM and the REST API.
 This includes both inbound and outbound traffic.
 If your REST API call uses HTTP, or if you have disabled SSL in your configuration file, change your script or program to HTTPS.

 Under Java, .NET and PHP, New Relic uses JSON to serialize data.
 The Ruby agent uses either Ruby marshaling or JSON serialization to send data to New Relic, depending on whether a native JSON encoder is available in under the Ruby version the agent is running on.

 For required changes when you want to create firewall rules to allow the agent to communicate, see Networks.
 For more information about security measures for your data in transit to New Relic or at rest in our storage, see Data encryption.